-Docs » Instrument back-end applications to send spans to Splunk APM » Instrument .NET applications for Splunk Observability Cloud » Instrument a .NET application for Splunk Observability Cloud
+Docs » Supported integrations in Splunk Observability Cloud » Instrument back-end applications to send spans to Splunk APM » Instrument .NET applications for Splunk Observability Cloud (OpenTelemetry) » SignalFx Instrumentation for .NET (Deprecated) » .NET application for Splunk Observability Cloud

 The SignalFx Instrumentation for .NET automatically instruments .NET applications, Windows services running .NET applications, ASP.NET applications deployed on IIS, and Azure App Service applications.

-To get started, use the guided setup or follow the instructions manually.
+To get started, follow the instructions to install the SignalFx Instrumentation for .NET manually.

 Install the SignalFx Instrumentation for .NET manually πŸ”—

-Follow these instructions to install the SignalFx Instrumentation for .NET:
+If you don’t use the guided setup, follow these instructions to manually install the SignalFx Instrumentation for .NET:

 Follow these steps to automatically instrument your application: